-5 Peer Review
+5 The Peer Review Group (PRG)

-5.1 The Peer Review Group (PRG)
+5.1 The Peer Review Group Members

-The Review Group will be selected by the QPO with assistance from the Quality Promotion Committee.
+The Review Group will be selected by the Quality Promotion Office with assistance from the Quality Promotion Committee.
 The PRG composition will reflect the size, character and structure of the Area or theme under review.
 As a general rule, the PRG will have internal and external members, with a majority of external members.
-Internal members will be drawn from the Quality Promotion Committee (rapporteurs) and senior members of staff who are not directly involved with the reviewed Area; external members will be drawn from senior leaders in relevant academic disciplines or areas nationally and internationally, as well as a senior member from outside Higher Education.
+Internal members will be drawn from the Quality Promotion Committee (Co-ordinating reviewers) and senior members of staff who are not directly involved with the reviewed Area; external members will be drawn from senior leaders in relevant academic disciplines or areas nationally and internationally, as well as a senior member from outside Higher Education.

-The table below summarises the structure of a typical five person PRG, including the internal/ external profile, the inclusion of an international member, and a member from outside of the Higher Education sector.
+The table below summarises the structure of a typical six person PRG, including the internal/ external profile, the inclusion of an international member, and a member from outside of the Higher Education sector.
+For Faculty level review, the panel will be made up of 7 reviewers, to reflect the size and disciplinary mix within the Faculty.